 ‘Religious diversity’ refers to the presence of different religious communities within a society.
 New Zealand is home to Christians, Hindus, Buddhists, Muslims, Sikhs, Jews and a number of newer religious movements.
-Most New Zealanders support the value of this diversity, but some have more negative attitudes – for example, that religious differences threaten social unity.
+Most New Zealanders value this diversity, but some have more negative attitudes – for example, that religious differences threaten social unity.

 Origins of New Zealand’s religions

 New Zealand’s pattern of religious diversity developed out of the religious cultures brought by the communities that migrated to the country.
 Māori brought religious customs and practices from Polynesia.
 European missionaries and settlers brought varieties of British Protestantism and French Catholicism.
 Anglicans, Methodists and Presbyterians shaped the structure, values and traditions of the new society.
 Almost all Māori adopted forms of Christianity, so New Zealand was regarded as a Christian nation.